 Brushing your teeth seems a very easy task.
 In fact, it is practically a second nature for most of us.
 But is there a right or wrong way of brushing your teeth?
 Or do electric toothbrushes clean better than their manual counterparts?
 Or how often should I brush my teeth?San Diego tooth fillings are always helping you.

 Learn the answers to these important questions, along with other useful tips in this article.

 Choosing the Right Toothbrush

-Toothbrushes come in various forms – there’s your good old manual toothbrush, and there’s the more advanced electric ones.
+Toothbrushes come in various forms – there’s your good old manual toothbrush, and there are the more advanced electric ones.
 And to take good care of your mouth, you have to choose one that’s right for you.

 One important reminder, though, is to choose a brush that has soft bristles.
 Some people think that harder bristles clean better, but they actually don’t.
 In fact, harder bristles can wear your teeth faster while soft bristles clean more effectively.
 That’s because soft bristles are flexible and can bend right under the gums to loosen up any plaque that has accumulated in there.

 There are different brushing methods prescribed for different cases.
 But in general, the proper way of brushing is done by, first, pointing the bristles of your toothbrush towards the gumline.
 These allow the tip of the bristles to go underneath and gums and loosen the deposits there.